-For information, please contact Chris Heath at email@example.com
+For more information, please contact the Membership Team at Membership@nhgrange.org

 To assist the NH State Grange and it’s subordinates to Grow and remain active.